 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation enable SSH on a Debian 10 (Buster) server.
+I will show you the step-by-step installation to enable SSH on a Debian 10 (Buster) server.

 Enable SSH on Debian 10 Buster

 Step 1.
 Before we install any software, it’s important to make sure your system is up to date by running the following

 You will need to install OpenSSH-Server (OpenBSD Secure Shell) which is available in Debian universal repository: